Project Management

 Felix Arndt

-Diplom-Ingenieur Berlin, PhD Ilmenau (Germany) - Associate Professor
+Diplom-Ingenieur Berlin, PhD Ilmenau (Germany) - Professor

 Graduate Faculty